ShareFile is a service in Citrix Cloud. It allows for sharing, syncing and securing content from the cloud and on-premises storage services.

 Accessing ShareFile with XenDesktop will be done using the ShareFile Sync Client.
 The ShareFile Sync Client allows you to sync your documents between a local client and the ShareFile cloud.

 On XenDesktop you will be using ShareFile Sync for Windows.
 ShareFile Sync for Windows can be preinstalled into your desktop image before deploying to end users.
+For more information about using ShareFile Sync, see ShareFile Sync for Windows User Guide.

 You must start by installing ShareFile Sync for Windows in your XenDesktop environment.
 You can install the client once and have it propagated to all of the XenDesktop sessions in your environment.
+For installation instructions, see ShareFile Sync for Windows in the Citrix Knowledge Center.

 Follow the XenMobile configuration guide for information on wrapping the ShareFile application and deploying Single Sign-On between XenMobile and ShareFile.